Your Ultimate Daytona Beach Itinerary: Things to Do, See, and Experience

 History

 Daytona has a lot of history that is absolutely worth learning about and adding to your Daytona Beach itinerary.
 There is sign entering Daytona Beach that claims it as the “World’s Most Famous Beach.”
-I have been baffled by this claim my entire life, but as I am reminded of it’s history, I am understanding that phrase in a new light.
+I have been baffled by this claim my entire life, but as I am reminded of its history, I am understanding that phrase in a new light.

 Daytona might be the birthplace of NASCAR, but it has even more significant and admirable historical figures and moments worth celebrating!